digitaledgeit/sass-spacing/README.md

 ## Breakpoints

-See the [sass-breakpoints](https://www.npmjs.com/package/sass-breakpoints) package for a list of available breakpoints and for instructions on customising the available breakpoints.
+See the [sass-breakpoints](https://www.npmjs.com/package/sass-breakpoints) package for a list of available breakpoints.

 ## Customisation